CaspervanAarle/PHT_Node/README.md

 The ```experiment.py``` file can generate many lockers, by generating different 'config' files that define different dat and a different deployment port, and by using the same 'learnconfig' file.

-### Generator
-To generate multiple lockers (100?) as a simulation tool

-To be implemented

 See the [PHT_Data](https://github.com/CaspervanAarle/PHT_Synth_Data_Gen) to generate sample data